 I was just asked if I want to be a guest on a podcast and I had to refuse.
 It was not an easy decision, if I have to be honest, as I’d love to share my truth as widely as possible, but I’m worried it may all backfire.

 I took a part in a podcast in August last year, before I went to Poland to sort out my mum’s care situation.
-I wasn’t blogging about everything at the time yet, like I do now, so it’s possible that I didn’t mention it.
 The host was a young guy from US who was focusing on disability and chronic illness and who spoke with some autistics before.
-As we were arranging things he said that he likes being spontaneous and that worried me a bit, but I thought, if everyone does that this way, then I should get on with it.
+As we were arranging things he said that he likes being spontaneous and that worried me a bit, but I thought, if everyone else was OK with that I should get on with it.

 In general it probably didn’t go very well but I didn’t see it like that at the time.
 I was focused on the fact that I put myself out there and I survived.
-I thought it can only get better from that time.
-I didn’t think that if someone would listen to that podcast they may never take me seriously again.
+I thought that every time I speak up it will be better.

 Funnily enough, the guy was meant to send me a link after he gets it online and he never did.
 As I was dealing with problems in Poland I kind of forgot about that.
-Only recently, when I came accross a podcast with a lady who communicated in a similar way to how I do when I’m under stress I realised how bad that looks like.
+Recently I came accross a podcast with a lady who has her own couching business and who communicated the way I do when I’m under stress and I realised how bad that looks like.

-I know that I reacted in similar ways in the past at one time or another and I’m thinking how much it had to do with my mum ‘training me’ to speak up.
+I’m sure I reacted in similar way at one time or another and I’m thinking how much it had to do with my mum ‘training me’ to speak up.
 I wasn’t very talkative as a kid when in a company of people from outside of close family and mum found it disturbing.
 Again, that was probably due to the fact that the child psychologist she took me to when I was 6 told her that I’d grow out of ‘it’ if she just keeps reminding me to behave differently.

 To make it clear, I didn’t consider myself shy and if I really wanted to say something, I would.
 Only that it didn’t happen often enough for my mum’s liking.